When is the next conference?

 Income from the sponsors covers about a third of conference costs.
 Delegate fees cover the remaining conference expenses.

-As a non-profit organisation, LIBER does not benefit financially from the conference.
+LIBER is a non-profit foundation and does not benefit financially from the conference.
 The only proceeds which we receive come from a special premium (included in the fee and approved by LIBER participants in 2005).
 This premium is specifically reserved for our Conference Fund, which subsides the cost of attending the conference for a set number of library professionals from selected European countries.

 It is also worth noting that the LIBER conference remains affordable thanks in large part to the local hosts.
 The conferences are always hosted by LIBER libraries.
 They provide the facilities and routinely assemble a large team of volunteers to help during the conference.